neophob/wpc-emu/README.md

 There are also some sound effects that contain two samples, not sure yet if the play sequentially ot alternated.

-**TODO** are the DCS and pre DCS sound boards interface different?
-8bit for pre dcs, 16bit afterwards?
+The DCS and pre DCS sound boards interface is different, preDCS use 8 and 16bit commands while the DCS sound board uses 16bit commands.

 #### Build Sound File